medoedoff/restapi/README.md

 After go to the project directory `cd directory/where/project/downloaded/restapi-master`
 Install requirement packages for work (you shoud have python3 and pip) `pip install requirements.txt`

-Run django server `python3 manage.py runserver`
+Run django server `nohup python3 manage.py runserver &`
-Open second terminal to test our Rest API server

 ### GET
 `curl localhost:8000/library/` -All books in Library